simoubuntu/BashSpotifyRemote/README.md

 All the paths in the scripts are absolute and refer to a folder called `apiremote` in the home folder of pi user.
 If you place them in another folder you have to edit those paths (I'm sorry!).

+To use the *Transfer Here* function you have to save the target device id in a file called `deviceid.tk` placed in the same folder.

 These scripts are a very useful to use a remote to control [Raspotify](https://github.com/dtcooper/raspotify).